Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Data

 Third, individual ages of some young stars are available in the literature.
 Namely, we've included the sources in the catalogs from \citet{palla2002,kun2009,delgado2011,lopez-marti2013,fang2013,kumar2014,herczeg2014,getman2014a,erickson2015,azimlu2015,fang2017,suarez2017,prisinzano2018,panwar2018} that have reliable parallaxes and that meet the age-dependent criteria for a source to be identified as PMS from Section \ref{sec:classsample}.
 This added 6,248 stars.

 Finally, the ages have been reevaluated in the Orion Complex.
 As this region singularly contains the largest number of stars out of any other population in the catalog, and it contains stars that span in age from $<$1 to 12 Myr, it is of particular importance for the training sample from Orion to achieve good accuracy across different age bins.
 The region does have a rather complicated morphology that could not be broken into subgroups in \citetalias{kounkel2019a}.
 However, a different, more granular analysis was performed by \citet{kounkel2018a}, using hierarchical clustering of the 6-dimensional phase space to segment the Complex into 190 different groups, and an average age was estimated for each group.
 The sample in that work, however, is limited to the stars almost a magnitude brighter than the sample in \citetalias{kounkel2020}.
 Excluding the fainter stars does introduce a bias in the training process.
-Thus, to shuffle these low mass stars into the most appropriate group, we created a simple fully connected neural network that has one layers with 300 neurons, taking in $\alpha$, $\delta$, $\mu_\alpha$, $\mu_\delta$, and $\pi$, and outputting a probability of belonging to each one of the 190 groups.
+Thus, to shuffle these low mass stars into the most appropriate group, we created a simple fully connected neural network that has one layer with 300 neurons, taking in $\alpha$, $\delta$, $\mu_\alpha$, $\mu_\delta$, and $\pi$, and outputting a probability of belonging to each one of the 190 groups.
 The members of the Orion Complex from \citetalias{kounkel2020} that were not included in the catalog from \citet{kounkel2018a} were then assigned to the group with the highest probability.
 Then, each star was given a label of the average age of the group it was in.

-Similarly to the classification training sample, to help negating some of the potential spatial biases, the training sample for the age regression was augmented.
-As above, the synthetic sample was generated from the real data through simulating the effects of changing the distance and extinction.
+In a similar fashion to the classification training sample, the age regression training sample was augmented to help negate some of the potential spatial biases.
+The synthetic samples included were generated from the real data by simulating the effects of changing the distance and extinction.